ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 | (10 rows) | |  |
 {: caption="Result from top 10 time consuming queries statement" caption-side="bottom"}

-pg_stat_activity, pg_stat_bgwriter, and pg_buffercache are important tools in PostgreSQL for monitoring and understanding database performance.
+`pg_stat_activity`, `pg_stat_bgwriter`, and `pg_buffercache` are important tools in PostgreSQL for monitoring and understanding database performance.
 {: .note}

-* Check for any recipes running for example backups and batch upload of data:
-    Automatic backups are completed daily and kept with a simple retention schedule of 30 days.
-If a backup is stuck, you can check the “Available backups” section and identify the stuck backup in the cloud UI page of the DB instance.
+* Check for any recipes running backups and batch upload of data  for example : automatic backups are completed daily and kept with a simple retention schedule of 30 days.
+If a backup is stuck, you can check the **Available backups** section and identify the stuck backup in the Cloud UI page of the database instance.

-* Check your {{site.data.keyword.cloud_notm}} notifications for any maintenance for example, database patching.
+* Check your {{site.data.keyword.cloud_notm}} notifications for any maintenance.
+For example, database patching.

 ### Next actions
 {: #next_actions}